A neknominater drinks a beer while riding his motorcycle.

 From what I've read, it seems like the fad is receiving some attention from the authorities.

 That’s correct.
 There was one guy who was driving and skulling a beer.
-He got some attention from the local police, and – surprise, surprise – he got arrested.
-Then there’s one that was uploaded today that made it onto the local news – it involves two guys, a Ferrari and a helicopter.
+He got some attention from the local police, and surprise surprise, he got arrested.
+Then there’s one which was uploaded today that made it onto the local news—in involves two guys, a Ferrari, and a helicopter.
 I believe the aviation authorities are looking to suspend the bloke's license.